niklaushirt/guestbook/helm/charts/guestbook/README.md

-# guestbook: an example chart for educational purpose.
+# guestbook: Tutorial chart for training purposes

 This chart provides example of some of the important features of Helm.